 The Machine Learning Department uses the School of Computer Science (SCS) Graduate Online Application.
-You may apply for multiple programs at Carnegie Mellon using the same application, and the Machine Learning Department's Master's Admissions Committee will consider your application independently.
+You may apply for multiple programs at Carnegie Mellon and the Machine Learning Department's MS Admissions Committee will consider your application independently.

 Applications are accepted only once a year.
 All students begin the program in August, having applied the previous December.